google-research/mozolm/docs/grpc_containers.md

 #### Authenticating with GCR using GCP

-The container images above are publicly available and should not require authentication with Google Cloud Registry.
+The container images above are publicly available and should not require authentication with Google Container Registry.
 In an unlikely case that they do, please install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install), also available as Docker [image](https://hub.docker.com/r/google/cloud-sdk/), and authenticate via